 Malta was another great opportunity to meet a lot of inspiring minds and their pioneer companies in blockchain and AI technologies.
 In the picture below, we had a chat with Hamza Afifi, the organiser of the summit.

-From left to right: Lothar Rentschler, our CMO; Hamza Afifi, the administrator of the Malta AI & Blockchain Summit; Arman Sarhaddar, our CEO.
+Malta AI & Blockchain Summit 2019 (from left to right): Lothar Rentschler, our CMO; Hamza Afifi, the administrator of the Malta AI & Blockchain Summit; Arman Sarhaddar, our CEO.

 Due to the number of participants and visitors, we did extensive networking and capitalised on numerous new connections.
 Of course, the great lectures were noteworthy, too.
 With approximately 200 speakers, we didn’t get the chance to listen to every single one of them (even though we were interested in all of these).
 The keynote presentation was given by Joseph Muscat, the Prime Minister of Malta.

 We also participated in some workshops and conferences.
-Our core issues were of interest:
+Our core issues at the Blockchain Summit 2019 were of interest:

 Blockchain for Transport & Logistics, and